-In summary, global tropospheric NOx abundance has increased from 1850 to 2015 (high confidence).
-Satellite observations of tropospheric NOx indicate strong regional variations in trends over 2005-2015.
-There is high confidence that NO2 has declined over the USA and western Europe since the mid 1990s and increased over China until 2011.
+In summary, global tropospheric NOx abundance has increased from 1850–2015 (high confidence).
+Satellite observations of tropospheric NOx indicate strong regional variations in trends over 2005–2015.
+There is high confidence that NO2 has declined over the USA and Western Europe since the mid-1990s and increased over China until 2011.
 NO2 trends have reversed (declining) over China beginning in 2012 and NO2 has increased over South Asia by 50% since 2005 (medium confidence).

 [START FIGURE 6.6 HERE]